 5.1.2.5 Measurements of inter-RAT E-UTRAN cells

-The requirements in clause 4.2.2.5 shall apply.
-The requirements in clause 4.2.2.11 shall apply for UE configured with relaxed measurement criterion.
+The requirements in clause 4.2.2.5 shall apply when UE is not configured with eDRX_IDLE.
+The requirements in clause 4.2.2.11 shall apply for UE configured with relaxed measurement criterion when UE is not configured with eDRX_IDLE.

+When UE is configured with eDRX_IDLE, the requirements defined in section 4.2.2.5 shall apply with Tdetect, EUTRAN, Tmeasure, EUTRAN and Tevaluate, EUTRAN defined in Table 5.1.2.5-1.